Monday, November 14, 2016

 Pope Gregory XIII

-The main reform later introduced to the Julian Calendar was introduced by Pope Gregory XIII in 1582, that decreed that October the 5th 1582 should be October 15th.
-This 10 days drift was meant to align the calendar year with the tropical year (a period in which the Earth completes an orbit around Sun).
+The main reform later introduced to the Julian Calendar was made by Pope Gregory XIII in 1582, who decreed that October 5th, 1582, should be October 15th.
+This 10-day drift was meant to align the calendar year with the tropical year (a period in which the Earth completes an orbit around the Sun).

 The reform also slightly corrects the leap years and the time we celebrate Easter.